autodesk-platform-services/data-exchange-samples/2.Access_Data/samples/README.md

 ## Prerequisites

-1. **Forge Account:** Learn how to create a Forge Account, activate subscription, and create an app in [this tutorial](http://learnforge.autodesk.io/#/account/):
+1. **APS Account:** Learn how to create a APS Account, activate subscription, and create an app in [this tutorial](http://learnforge.autodesk.io/#/account/):

    - Since the exchange data is located within Autodesk Construction Cloud, a three-legged `data:read` token is required.